UPF ranks highly in the Times Higher Education ranking

 Apartments are not recommended for students who are Spanish majors or minors.
 A maximum of two Richmond students will be permitted per apartment.

-Please note that it is more difficult to live in a "residencia" in the spring semester only since rooms are normally rented for the full academic year so there are not many spring only rooms available.
+Please note that it is more difficult to live in a "residencia" in the spring semester because rooms are normally rented for the full academic year so there are not many spring only rooms available.

-Students may attend this program for the fall, spring and/or summer terms.
-Students are not required to stay for the summer term, but may do so if they wish.
-The summer program is very intense.
-Students can take no more than two classes during the summer session.
-Summer classes meet for two hours per day Monday-Thursday (no Friday class).
+Students may attend this program for the fall, winter, and spring terms.
+Students are not required to stay for the spring term, but may do so if they wish.
+The spring program is very intense.
+Students can take no more than two classes during the spring session.
+Spring classes meet for two hours per day Monday-Thursday (no Friday class).

 **Students on this program are not eligible for cultural/academic excursion reimbursements.
 Richmond has prepaid for excursions and activities to Educational Services Abroad for all semester students.**